TimSchopf/KeyphraseVectorizers/README.md

 * No need to specify n-gram ranges.
 * Get document-keyphrase matrices.
 * Multiple language support.
-* User-defined part-of-speech patterns for keyphrase extraction supported.
+* User-defined part-of-speech patterns for keyphrase extraction possible.

 <a name="toc"/></a>